Monumental Cemetery of Crotone: History

 The cemetery's administration faced numerous challenges in the 20th century, including maintaining hygienic standards as required by the 1864 sanitary regulations, which imposed strict rules on transportation and burial practices.
 Funerals were mandated to take place during daylight hours, and processions were prohibited after sunset to ensure public health and decorum.
-Fr.
-Armando Camposano (1879–1953), chaplain of the cemetery from 1903, provided a detailed report in 1910 documenting its condition and emphasizing the need for its preservation as a place of memory and respect.
-Camposano, later archdeacon of the Cathedral of Crotone, also documented efforts to formalize regulations, including Ordinance No. 251 issued by Mayor Carlo Turano, which outlined rules for access and use of the cemetery.
-In January 1944, facing significant financial challenges during the war, the municipality of Crotone, under Commissioner Orazio Laino (1888–1944), introduced measures to increase revenue.
-One notable change was the doubling of fees for land use in the municipal cemetery, particularly for the construction of cappelle gentilizie (English: family chapels), raising the cost from 100 to 200 lire per square meter.
+Friar Armando Camposano (1879–1953), chaplain of the cemetery from 1903, compiled a report in 1910 on the cemetery's condition, arguing for its preservation as a place of memory and respect.
+Camposano, later archdeacon of the Cathedral of Crotone, also documented efforts to formalize regulations.
+These included Ordinance No. 251, issued by Mayor Carlo Turano, which outlined rules for access and use of the cemetery.
+In January 1944, facing significant financial challenges during World War II, the Crotone municipality, under Commissioner Orazio Laino (1888–1944), introduced measures to increase revenue.
+These included doubling the fees for land use in the municipal cemetery, particularly for the construction of cappelle gentilizie (English: family chapels), from 100 to 200 lire per square meter.
 This adjustment was part of a broader strategy to revise local taxation and address the financial strain caused by wartime conditions and the ongoing economic crisis.

-Memorials
+Individual Memorials

-The cemetery includes the graves of:
+The cemetery includes the graves of the following individuals: